 To query about potential articles or article topics, contact Kathy Williams at firstname.lastname@example.org.
 For any questions about submitting a manuscript or any of the information below, contact Christopher Dowsett at email@example.com

 Submitting Your Manuscripts

-Manuscripts should be submitted via email to email@example.com.
+Manuscripts should be submitted via e-mail to firstname.lastname@example.org.
 Include the manuscript as an attachment to your message.